 Jump to:

-The ingredients below are for the festive version of these vegan sausage rolls.
+The ingredients below are for the festive version of these veggie sausage rolls.

 - Vegan Sausages: I'm not going to specify exactly which sausages to use, as they vary from region to region, but I do suggest going with a softer sausage that can be mashed up a bit.
 I have tested this recipe with the following types readily available in the UK: Linda McCartney, This* isn't Pork, and Richmond Plant-Based Sausages.

-- Puff Pastry: One sheet of pre-made vegan puff pastry.
+- Puff Pastry: One sheet of pre-made vegan puff pastry dough.
 In the UK JusRoll is reliable.
 In the USA Pilsbury do a good version.
 Found in the fridge or freezer of your supermarket.

-- Plant Milk and Olive Oil: I use a mixture of plant milk and olive oil to get a nice gloss on top of the pastry in place of egg wash.
+- Plant Milk and Olive Oil: I use a mixture of plant milk (eg oat milk, soy milk or almond milk) and olive oil to get a nice gloss on top of the pastry in place of egg wash.

 Sage and Onion Sausage Rolls